 6. Add half the flour mixture and pulse the machine a few times, then add the rest, pulsing the machine until the dry ingredients are just incorporated, but do not overmix.
 (You can also transfer the batter to a bowl and mix the dry ingredients in, which ensures the dry ingredients get incorporated evenly and you don’t overbeat it.)

 7. Scrape the batter into the prepared cake pan and bake the cake for 45-60 minutes, or until the top is deep brown and feels set when you press in the center.

 8. Remove the cake from the oven and run a sharp or serrated knife around the perimeter, loosing the cake from the sides of the pan.
 Let the cake cool completely in the pan.

 Once cool, tap the cake out of the pan, remove the parchment paper, and set on a cake plate until ready to serve.
 (Tip: Warm the bottom of the cake pan directly on the stovetop for just a few seconds, which will help the cake release.)

 Storage: This cake will keep for four days at room temperature, well-wrapped.
 It can also be frozen for up to two months.

-In the United States, Solo and Odense are good brands of almond paste.
+In the United States, Solo and Odense are good brands of almond paste available in supermarkets.
 I’m partial to the almond paste from American Almond Products, which is marketed in home baker-sized containers under the name Love ‘N Bake.